- About Us

-ICHOM broadly supports Standard Set implementation by sharing knowledge, success stories, and implementation resources in our resource library.
+ICHOM broadly supports Set implementation by sharing knowledge, success stories, and implementation resources in our resource library.
 These materials are available at no cost to you.
 For more focused support, ICHOM has created an online portal, ICHOM Connect - please visit connect.ICHOM.org for more details.

-Since ICHOM Standard Sets are publicly available and do not require a license, it is difficult to track precisely.
-However, we know of approximately 650 institutions and 13 registries currently implementing or measuring at least one ICHOM Standard Set across 32 countries.
+Since ICHOM Patient-Centered Outcome Measures are publicly available and do not require a license, it is difficult to track precisely.
+However, we know of approximately 650 institutions and 13 registries currently implementing or measuring at least one ICHOM Set of Patient-Centered Outcome Measures across 32 countries.

 ICHOM Connect is an online community of value-oriented institutions that are moving through the implementation process for a given medical condition.
 These groups of like-minded institutions, brought together by ICHOM, support each other by discussing best practices, key challenges, and lessons learned.

 ICHOM likes to feature institutions that have implemented (or are implementing) in case studies or at our annual conference.
 If you are interested in sharing your story, please contact firstname.lastname@example.org